lighthouse-labs/gitbook-node-chat-tutorial/content/part1/css.md

 Also, feel free to Google terms like "[CSS background color](https://google.com/?q=CSS+background+color)".

-The end result should look like something a bit closer to what we're trying to get to.
+The end result should look a little bit closer to what we're trying to get to.

 ## Step 5 - A challenge